ephillipe/pypgwrap/README.md

 Credits
 ------------------------
-    My wraper is inherited from pgwrap, an excelent wraper for Postgres but with lacks
+    pypgwrap is inherited from pgwrap, an excelent wraper for Postgres but with lacks
     *   https://github.com/paulchakravarti/pgwrap

     Pooling is iherited from Psycopg2